RobotLocomotion/drake-ros/drake_ros_examples/examples/iiwa_manipulator/README.md

 For the C++ version of the example, run the executable.

 ```
-# Use this command if you built the examples using Colcon/CMake
+# Using Colcon/CMake
 ros2 run drake_ros_examples iiwa_manipulator

-# Use this command if you built the examples using bazel
+# Using bazel
 bazel run //examples/iiwa_manipulator:iiwa_manipulator
 ```

 For the Python version of the example, run the Python script.

 ```
-# Use this command if you built the examples using Colcon/CMake
+# Using Colcon/CMake
 ros2 run drake_ros_examples iiwa_manipulator.py

-# Use this command if you built the examples using bazel
+# Using bazel
 bazel run //examples/iiwa_manipulator:iiwa_manipulator_py
 ```

 Run RViz in a different terminal with your ROS installation sourced to visualize the station:

 ```
-# Use this command if you built the examples using Colcon/CMake
+# Using Colcon/CMake
 ros2 run rviz2 rviz2 -d examples/iiwa_manipulator/iiwa_manipulator.rviz

-# Use this command if you built the examples using bazel
+# Using bazel
 bazel run @ros2//:rviz2 -- -d examples/iiwa_manipulator/iiwa_manipulator.rviz
 ```